stefanholzapfel/lit-translate/README.md

 <span>TEST</span>
 ```

-The directive will automatically listen for language changes and change accordingly.
+The directive will automatically listen for language changes and change all translate's values accordingly.

 <h3>Interpolation:</h3>
 You can have dynamic parts in your translations.
 Just mark them with {{ name }} e.g.: